 Working with researchers in the Department of Materials, Rolls-Royce have developed and introduced a new process to ensure the safe operating life of aircraft engine fan blades.

 Fan blades suffer large loads and high frequency vibrations.
 Over time these stresses can create microscopic cracks in the blades which could eventually cause potentially catastrophic and life threatening engine failure.

-Researchers from the School of Materials, led by Professor Phil Withers, analysed the potential of the new process ‘laser shock peening’ (LSP) to strengthen blades.
+Researchers from the Department of Materials, led by Professor Phil Withers, analysed the potential of the new process ‘laser shock peening’ (LSP) to strengthen blades.
 Using penetrating synchrotron X-ray beams they discovered that it generates deep compressive stresses which remain stable under the fatigue loading of air travel.
 These compressive stresses can stop the growth of any microscopic cracks.